Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

 ### Idea

-This project was developed to build a mathematical library for the formalization of linear algebra.
+This project was developed to build a mathematical library for the formalization of linear algebra in ForTheL, a language close to natural language.
 It is based on the lean library found under https://github.com/leanprover-community/mathlib.

 ### Structure